1 What Is the Mendix Runtime & How Does It Support Key Architectural Principles?

 - Client API – responsible for communication with web and mobile clients; the API is used to retrieve data, persist data changes, and execute microflow logic

-- Configuration API – this JSON API is used by the Cloud Portal and container buildpack to configure the runtime
+- Configuration API – this JSON API is used by the Developer Portal and container buildpack to configure the runtime

-- Monitoring API – this JSON API is used by the Cloud Portal and container buildpack to retrieve monitoring metrics
+- Monitoring API – this JSON API is used by the Developer Portal and container buildpack to retrieve monitoring metrics

 - Custom APIs – this Java APIs is used to extend the Mendix Runtime (for example, with microflow activities or entity listeners)